BerkM125/EAGLE/README.md

 # EAGLE
-Easy A** Graphics using Legacy Editiion (OpenGL).
+Easy A** Graphics using Legacy Edition (OpenGL).
 Cross platform graphics engine for simple graphics.